ISO/IEC 27001:2013 Information Security Management Standards

 - Office 365: ISO 27001, 27018, and 27017 Statement of Authority (SOA)

 - Office 365: Information Security Management System (ISMS)—Statement Of Applicability for Security and Privacy

 - Office 365 Germany: ISO 27001, 27017, and 27018 Audit Assessment Report

 Why is Office 365 compliance with ISO/IEC 27001 important?

 Compliance with these standards, confirmed by an accredited auditor, demonstrates that Microsoft uses internationally recognized processes and best practices to manage the infrastructure and organization that support and deliver its services.
 The certificate validates that Microsoft has implemented the guidelines and general principles for initiating, implementing, maintaining, and improving the management of information security.

-Where can I get the ISO/IEC 27001 audit reports and scope statements for Microsoft services?
+Where can I get the ISO/IEC 27001 audit reports and scope statements for Office 365 services?

 The Service Trust Portal provides independently audited compliance reports.
 You can use the portal to request reports so that your auditors can compare Microsoft's cloud services results with your own legal and regulatory requirements.

-Does Microsoft run annual tests for infrastructure failures?
+Are annual tests run for Office 365 infrastructure failures?

 Yes.
 The annual ISO/IEC 27001 certification process for the Microsoft Cloud Infrastructure and Operations group includes an audit for operational resiliency.
-To preview the latest certificate, click the link below.
+To view the latest certificate, select the link below.